TownLake/blog-samrhea-legacy/content/about/index.md

 I’m probably busy right now using a spreadsheet for a hobby project that doesn’t need one.
 Or walking a dog we named after the Austin's second-worst highway.

 I'm an Austinite, but I left my hometown for Lisbon, Portugal.
-Product at Cloudflare.
+Product at Cloudflare, where I work on products that help solve security problems.
 Opinions here are my own.